Issy Smith: World War I

-Given that he was retained as a reservist until 1 September 1916, for the remainder of his 12 year engagement, Smith was mobilised by the British Army after the commencement of hostilities in August 1914, (Note: His Majesty the King, having been graciously pleased to direct by proclamation, that the Army Reserve be called out on permanent service, all men belonging to the said Reserve are required to report themselves on such date and at such places as they may be directed to attend for the purpose of joining the Imperial Army.
+Given that he was retained as a reservist until 1 September 1916, for the remainder of his 12-year engagement, Smith was mobilised by the British Army after the commencement of hostilities in August 1914, (Note: His Majesty the King, having been graciously pleased to direct by proclamation, that the Army Reserve be called out on permanent service, all men belonging to the said Reserve are required to report themselves on such date and at such places as they may be directed to attend for the purpose of joining the Imperial Army.
 If they do not receive any such directions, or if they have changed their address since last pay day, they will report themselves by letter to the Officer Paying Pensions and Reserves, Foresters' Hall, 168 Latrobe Street, Melbourne.
 The necessary instructions as to their joining will then be given.), as were his reservist comrades back in the UK.
 (Note: The order for the general mobilisation came [late] on Tuesday night, and for the next day or two [5th August onwards,] Reservists were pouring into the Ashton Barracks...
 The streets were alive with the military, owing to the fact that mobilisation was taking place simultaneously at two centres, viz., the depot of the Manchester Regiment, Ashton Barracks, and [Territorials at] the Armoury, Old-street.)
 He was one of more than 200 Imperial reservists that were mobilised in Victoria.
 Some contemporary newspaper articles sources state that Smith was present at the capture of German New Guinea by the Australian Naval and Military Expeditionary Force.
-(Note: 'V.C. hero from Australia The Daily Mail says: - Acting Corporal Issy Smith V.C. was a reservist of the 1st [Battalion] Manchester Regiment living in Australia when the war broke out.
-With an Australian force he assisted in the capture of German New Guinea.')
+(Note: The Daily Mail says: "Acting Corporal Issy Smith V.C. was a reservist of the 1st [Battalion] Manchester Regiment living in Australia when the war broke out.
+With an Australian force he assisted in the capture of German New Guinea.")
 This is implausible as there is nothing stated within official documentation to support this claim.